Lijssenthoek Military Cemetery, Poperinge, Ypres Salient Battlefields, Belgium

 Staff Nurse Nellie Spindler

 Nellie Spindler was a member of Queen Alexandra's Imperial Military Nursing Service.
 In August 1917, during the first three weeks of the Third Battle of Ypres she was serving as a nurse with 44th Casualty Clearing Station (CCS) at Brandhoek, five kilometres east of Poperinghe.
 On 21st August 1917 the CCS at Brandhoek was hit by German artillery shells.
 Five nurses including Nellie were concussed by the explosions.
-Nellie died within a few minutes later from an injury to her chest.
+Nellie died later from an injury to her chest.
 Her body was brought to the cemetery at Lijssenthoek for burial.
 Over one hundred officers, four generals and the Surgeon-General attended the funeral.

 She was aged 26 and the daughter of George and Elizabeth Spindler from Wakefield, Yorkshire.
 Nellie is one of only two British female casualties of the First World War to be buried in Belgium.
 The grave reference is Plot XVI, Row A, grave 3.
 From the main entrance turn immediately right and follow the southern cemetery boundary for about a hundred metres.
 The grave is in Row A, the row closest to the cemetery boundary.